 What can you expect with this Rig?

 This RIG is a starter for those who want to game at 4K resolution.
 The graphics card which I chose is not the best for 4K but because the prices of graphics cards are right now high, I wasn’t able to recommend the GTX 1080 Ti.
 GTX 1080, on the other hand, can run most of the games on high settings easily at 4K and on ultra settings at 1440p easily.
 This is what you would have dreamt of.
-It’s the ultimate machine that should fulfil all of your gaming requirements.
+It’s the ultimate machine that should fulfill all of your gaming requirements.

 As for the motherboard, it is among the Gigabyte’s Aorus series which is famous for its aesthetics.
 I am using one of them for myself and these have exceptional build quality and aesthetics.
 The Gigabyte X470 Aorus Ultra Gaming has 8+3 power phases for very good overclocking and decent heatsinks on the VRM section to maintain the temperatures.
 This motherboard supports highly overclocked memories as well as multiple GPU configurations of up to 2 way Nvidia SLI or 2 way AMD CrossfireX.